easyctf/easyctf_learn/linux-io-redirection.md

 sort < file1.txt
 ```

-In this example, the `sort` command was used to sort the conents of `file1.txt`.
+In this example, the `sort` command was used to sort the contents of `file1.txt`.
 The results of this were outputted on the display because the standard output was not redirected.

 You can also combine redirecting outputs and inputs like this: